 There is one other consideration.
 Such changes in gender-neutral translations will undermine readers' trust in many other pronouns in the Bible.
-Think about it for a moment: imagine that you have a translation such as the New Living Translation that tells you in its preface that "In many instances we have used plural pronouns (they, them) in place of the gender-specific singular (he, him)" (p. xlv, NLT).
-Or imagine that you have the NIVI that tells you, "In order to avoid gender-specific language in statements of a general kind, it was agreed that the plural might be substituted for the singular and the second person for the third person" (p. vii, NIVI).

-Now when you are reading this Bible, imagine that you want to make a point in a sermon (or contribute something in a Bible study) based on one of those plural pronouns.
+Think about it for a moment: imagine that you have a translation such as the New Living Translation that tells you in its Preface that "in many instances we have used plural pronouns (they, them) in place of the gender-specific singular (he, him)" (p. xlv, NLT).
+To rimagine that you have the NIVI that tells you, "In order to avoid gender-specific language in statements of a general kind, it was agreed that the plural might be substituted for the singular and the second person for the third person" (p. vii, NIVI).
+Now when you are reading this Rible imagine that you want to make a point Now when you are reading this Bible, imagine that you want to make a point in a sermon (or contribute something in a Bible study) based on one of those plural pronouns.
 How do you know you can depend on it?
 Maybe it is accurate, but then again maybe it is one of those "substitutes" that replaced "patriarchal" language, and maybe the original Hebrew or Greek text really has a third person singular, not a plural as your translation would indicate.
 Then how do you know that the "they" or "we" or "you" corresponds most exactly to what God's Word said?
 How can you base any trust in it at all?
-Unless you can check the Greek or Hebrew text yourself, you simply will not be able trust any of those pronouns anywhere in that gender-neutral Bible.
+Unless you can check the Greek or Hebrew text yourself, you simply will not be able to trust any of those pronouns anywhere in that gender-neutral Bible.
+How much difference does that make?
+For the NLT 58 the possible substitute.